What is the correct procedure for cleaning and storing a respirator?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-The correct procedure for cleaning and storing a respirator is to wash it with detergent, rinse it thoroughly, dry it completely, and then store it in a bag.
-This method ensures that any contaminants, dust, or chemicals that may have accumulated on the respirator during use are effectively removed, preventing buildup that could impair its function or lead to degradation over time.
+The correct procedure for cleaning and storing a respirator involves washing it with detergent, rinsing it thoroughly, drying it properly, and then storing it in a bag.
+This approach ensures that any contaminants that may have accumulated during use are effectively removed.
+The use of detergent helps to break down oils, dirt, and other residues that can compromise the respirator's effectiveness and proper function.

 Subscribe